Penguins of Madagascar: Theatrical

 Penguins of Madagascar was originally scheduled to be released by 20th Century Fox on March 27, 2015.
 In May 2014, the film's release date was moved up to November 26, 2014, from its initial March 27, 2015 date, switching places with DreamWorks Animation's other film Home.
 Jeffrey Katzenberg, DreamWorks Animation's CEO, explained that the film, coming from one of DWA's most successful franchises, would have an easier task to stand out around the Thanksgiving holiday season while Home was to try taking advantage of a less competitive spring release window and repeat successful spring launches of some of DWA's original films, such as The Croods and How to Train Your Dragon.
 The film was released two weeks earlier in China on November 14, 2014, where it was released by Oriental DreamWorks.
+The film premiered at the Cork International Film Festival on November 8.

 A four-issue comic book series based on the film was published by Titan Comics, written by Alex Matthews and drawn by Lucas Fereyra.